Afghan afghani: Second Afghani (2002–present)

 In 2002, the afghani was redenominated, and it received a new ISO 4217 code AFN.
 No subdivisions were issued.
-It replaced the previous afghani at two distinct rates: issues of the government of former President Rabbani (de jure 1992–2001) were replaced at a rate of 1,000 to the new afghani, whilst the issues of warlord Dostum (1992–1997 in northern Afghanistan) were replaced at a rate of 2,000 to the new afghani.
+It replaced the previous afghani at two distinct rates: issues of the government of former President Rabbani (de jure 1992–2001) were replaced at a rate of 1,000 to the new afghani, while the issues of Dostum (1992–1997 in northern Afghanistan) were replaced at a rate of 2,000 to the new afghani.
 It was created in an effort to stabilize the economy and stop the rapid inflation.
 The notes were printed in Germany.

-The new currency was announced by President Hamid Karzai on 4 September 2002, and was introduced to the market on October 8, 2002.
+The new currency was announced by President Karzai on 4 September 2002, and was introduced to the market on October 8, 2002.
 This monetary reform was well received by the public as it was a sign of security and stability, especially the country's rebuilding effort.
 People also no longer had to carry many bags of money for ordinary things.
 It was the first time in many years that a sole currency was under the control of the central bank instead of warlords.
 Most old banknotes were destroyed by the end of 2002.

-Da Afghanistan Bank has adopted a floating exchange rate regime and has let the exchange rate be determined freely by market forces.
+Da Afghanistan Bank has adopted a floating exchange rate regime and let the exchange rate be determined freely by market forces.
 The new afghani was valued at Afs.
 43 to one US dollar.

 After depreciating during the last quarter of 2003/04, the afghani appreciated steadily, gaining 8 per cent against the US dollar between March 2004 and July 2004.
-This appreciation, at a time of increasing inflation, appears to reflect a greater willingness by the population to use the afghani as a medium of exchange and as a store of value.
-This trend appears to be attributable to the relative stability of the exchange rate since the introduction of the new currency, administrative measures aimed at promoting its use, such as the requirement that shopkeepers must price goods in afghani.
-Donors are increasingly making payments in afghanis instead of US dollars and this appears to be widely accepted.
+This appreciation, at a time of increasing inflation, appeared to reflect a greater willingness by the population to use the afghani as a medium of exchange and as a store of value.
+This trend appeared to be attributable to the relative stability of the exchange rate since the introduction of the new currency, administrative measures aimed at promoting its use, such as the requirement that shopkeepers must price goods in afghani.
+Donors were increasingly making payments in afghanis instead of US dollars and this appeared to be widely accepted.
 By 2009, the afghani was valued at Afs.
 45 per one US dollar.
 In 2019, the afghani reached Afs.
 75 to the US dollar.

-After the Taliban took over in 2021, Afghanistan's foreign assets were frozen.
+After the 2021 re-establishment of the Islamic Emirate of Afghanistan, the nation's foreign assets were frozen.
 IMF blocked the release of $450 million in August.
 Subsequently, the value of the afghani fell.
-The Taliban banned all foreign currencies to encourage use of the afghani as national tender.
+The Islamic Emirate has banned all foreign currencies to encourage use of the afghani as national tender.
+In the third quarter of 2023, the afghani rose to be the best performing currency in the world, climbing over 9% against the US dollar.